|Name||St. Francis Sunken Lands WMA|

 WMA Deer Bag Limit:

-• Two bucks with archery or modern gun,
+• One buck with archery or modern gun,

 • One doe with modern gun.

 Deer Notes: Three-point rule.
 No dogs.
-Limit during the modern gun special youth hunt is three deer: no more than two bucks (no antler restrictions) and one doe.
+Limit during the modern gun special youth hunt is two deer: one buck (no antler restrictions) and one doe.